-Consensual sex can be a fun and exciting activity for most of us.
+Consensual sex is a fun and exciting activity for most of us.
 But the mood can be dampened if you’re having concerns about your health because of bleeding after sex that wasn’t period sex.
 Is bleeding after sex normal?
 And what might be causing it?
 Here are some of the answers you’re looking for.

 Is bleeding after sex normal?